St. Michael's Cathedral Basilica: Exterior

 The exterior façade of the church is a cream-coloured brick with stone accents.
-The exterior has a very neutral colour scheme, which contrasts the beauty of the interior.
+The exterior has a neutral colour scheme, which contrasts the beauty of the interior.
 Teal-coloured shingles contrast gently with the cream exterior walls.
 In regards to shape, all of the façades vary considerably.
 The western façade houses the main entrance and pinnacle tower, and is arguably the most impressive side of the church.
 It faces Bond Street, with the building set back from the property line to create a small forecourt.
 The spire reaches a height of 260 feet.
 Much of the northern façade is hidden by the rectory and St. Michael's Choir School's main building.
 What little can be seen is spoiled by the protruding fire escape exit.
 The eastern façade, while not as impressive as the western façade, is, arguably, the most varied.
 A second school building occupies a site on the west side of Bond Street.

-Typical characteristics structures of Gothic Architecture include pointed arches called ‘ogivals’, flying buttresses, transverse arms, clerestory windows, pinnacles, and ribbed vaults, many of which are displayed in St. Michaels Cathedral.
+Typical characteristics structures of Gothic Architecture include pointed arches called 'ogivals', flying buttresses, transverse arms, clerestory windows, pinnacles, and ribbed vaults, many of which are displayed in St. Michael's Cathedral.

 St. Michael's is a good example of a basilica, being a large, rectilinear space with a longitudinal axis.
 The church runs along an east–west axis, with an extruded portion running north–south, but not nearly as big as the main roof axis.
 The main axis is represented by the sloped roofs meeting together at the exact middle of the church.
 All axes are either parallel or perpendicular to each other, so the exterior of church has a very linear and symmetrical feel.